-I quickly learned that LHON had control of my vision and there was nothing I, or anyone, could do about it.
-The vision loss was unstoppable, and untreatable.
-This was a Type A- Control Freak’s nightmare.
-It was MY nightmare.
+I quickly learned that LHON had control of my vision.
+Denial was not working out so well.
+There was nothing I or anyone else could do about this disease.
+The vision loss was unstoppable, untreatable, and incurable.
+This was a Type A Control Freak’s nightmare.
+It was MY devastating nightmare.
 I did not, and still don’t, want to leave my sighted world!
-The only world I know. *stomps feet with arms crossed* I had just turned 50 and I was confident, happy, healthy, and at the top of my game.
+The only world I know.
+I had just turned 50 and I was confident, happy, healthy, and at the top of my game.
 Was this really how my life is going to go?
-Am I going to be blind for the rest of my life?
-As far as I know… Yes.
+Am I going to be legally blind for the rest of my life?
+As far as I know, yes.
 I’m still in disbelief.

-LHON is a rare hereditary mitochondrial disease.
+LHON is a rare inherited mitochondrial disease.
 The disease is carried as a mutation in the mitochondrial DNA.
-When that mutation is triggered, the cells of the optic nerves (behind the eye), die or become “sick”.
-This causes sudden & severe central vision loss.
-I’m not going to go into the whole scientific description… There’s a lot to it.
-So, if you want to know more, grab a cup ‘o coffee and click on “About LHON” above and read all you want.
-You might find it interesting.
+When that mutation is triggered, the cells of the optic nerves (behind the eye), die or become “sick” and don’t work.
+This causes sudden and severe central vision loss.
+You are then considered “affected” by LHON.
+I’m not going to go into the whole scientific description – there’s a lot to it.
+So, if you want to know more, grab your beverage of choice and click on the “About LHON” tab above.

 Not really.
 And with my eyesight getting worse by the day, I don’t think their usefulness will last very long.
 Right now, they do help my peripheral vision a little bit.
 I’ll tell you one thing, they won’t help me see that eye chart on the wall at my doctor’s office!
-Those damn nurses keep telling me to look at the eye chart, cover one eye, and I’m like, seriously??
-You’re kidding right?!?
-Doesn’t my chart say “blind” at this point?
-Sheeez!
-It actually upsets me and is a horrible reminder of my new reality every time.
+Those damn 20-something medical assistants keep asking me to cover one eye, look at the eye chart, and tell them which row of letters I can read.
+I’m like, “Oh, honey.
+You’re kidding me, right?!?
+Doesn’t my chart say “legally blind” at this point?”
+For.
+The.
+Love!
+Those 10 minutes with the medical assistant is so upsetting and a horrible reminder of my new reality – every. time.

 Chances are you don’t know any blind people.
 Hey, now you know me!
-Chances are you don’t know what it’s like to experience life like I do.
-Well… that’s why I started this blog.
-I want to share with you the good, the bad, the funny, the crazy, and the unexpected experiences in my blind girl life.
-LHON has not only taken much of my vision, it also took a part of me as well.
-I hope to find my way back as I move forward and write this surreal chapter that has begun.
-So, Ready or not… Here I come!
-This is ME living my unexpected life as Girl Gone Blind.
+Chances are you don’t know what it’s like to experience life as I do now.
+That’s why I started this blog.
+I want to share with you the good, the bad, the funny, the strange, and the unexpected experiences in my blind girl life.
+LHON has not only taken much of my vision, it also took pieces of me as well.
+I hope to find my way back as I move forward, pick up the pieces, and write about this life that has begun.